bevyengine/bevy/release-content/migration-guides/resources_as_components.md

 - `FilteredAccess::write_all_components` was deprecated in favor of `FilteredAccess::write_all`.
 - `FilteredAccessSet::add_unfiltered_resource_read` was deprecated in favor of `FilteredAccessSet::add_resource_read`.
 - `FilteredAccessSet::add_unfiltered_resource_write` was deprecated in favor of `FilteredAccessSet::add_resource_write`.

+Due to the split storage it used to be possible to both access an entity and a resource in a `WorldQuery` implementor.
+This is no longer valid.
+In order to access multiple different entities for a `WorldQuery` implementation, use `WorldQuery::init_nested_access`.

 ## Miscellaneous